 The demand and pricing model will be jointly estimated using Generalized Method of Moments.
-In addition to the orthogonality conditions derived from the demand and marginal cost side instruments, I also include a micromoment that matches the observed and model predicted popularity of EV models at the county level to better identify parameters on preferences for fast charging.
+In addition to the orthogonality conditions derived from the demand and marginal cost instruments, I also include a micromoment that matches the observed and model predicted popularity of EV models at the county level to better identify parameters on preferences for fast charging.

-On the investment side, I maintain a very fine level of geographic details of highway and county locations, including more than 100 segments of the primary interstate highways and more than 3000 counties in contiguous US.
-Tesla chooses which locations to cover with Supercharging stations by maximizing the present discounted value of all automotive profit streams net of the Supercharger investment costs.
+On the investment side, I maintain a very fine level of geographic details of highway and county locations, including more than 100 segments of the Primary Interstate Highways and more than 3000 counties in the contiguous US.
+Tesla chooses where to build Supercharging stations by maximizing the present discounted value of all automotive profit streams net of the Supercharger investment costs.
 The investment costs are modeled with several components: the cost of covering a county consists of a constant fixed cost, an estimated lifetime rent costs, costs of larger station sizes proxied by the county population and an unobserved cost component; the cost of covering a highway segment consists of a constant fixed cost for every station, an estimated lifetime rent costs, costs of larger station sizes proxied by the annual number of trips going through the segment and an unobserved cost component.

-The optimal investment plan is the outcome of three trade-offs.
-The first trade-off is between covering a more populous county with higher investment costs and higher incremental automotive profits and covering a smaller county with lower costs and lower marginal profits.
-The second trade-off is the highway analogy of the first one - covering a heavily traveled highway with higher investment costs and higher marginal profits vesus a less traveled highway with lower costs and lower marginal profits.
-The final trade-off is between a county and a highway: covering a county could be very effective in promoting sales among local residents while have little impacts on people elsewhere; on the other hand, covering a highway might have a smaller effect on an individual consumer but might reach more people.
+The optimal investment plan is the outcome of three tradeoffs.
+The first tradeoff is between covering a more populous county with higher investment costs and higher incremental automotive profits and covering a smaller county with lower costs and lower marginal profits.
+The second tradeoff is the highway analogy of the first one - covering a heavily traveled highway with higher investment costs and higher marginal profits versus a less traveled highway with lower costs and lower marginal profits.
+The final tradeoff is between a county and a highway: covering a county could be very effective in promoting sales among local residents while have little impacts on consumers elsewhere; on the other hand, covering a highway might have a smaller effect on individual consumers but might reach more people.

-I use a revealed preference approach to infer the magnitudes of the two sides of the trade-offs, and recover the investment cost parameters using a moment inequality approach, following Holmes (2011) and Houde et al. (2022).
-We observe the actual plan that Tesla chooses, and consider alternative plans by deviating slightly from the actual plan.
-For example, the actual plan covers a county 2 years before another county, and the proposed alternative plan could reverse this order while keeping the rest of the plan unchanged, reflecting the first trade-off.
-The value of the actual plan should be higher than any other plan that Tesla does not choose.
+I use a revealed preference approach to infer the magnitudes on the two sides of the tradeoffs, and recover the investment cost parameters using a moment inequality approach, following Holmes (2011) and Houde et al. (2022).
+I observe the actual plan that Tesla chose, and consider alternative plans that deviate slightly from the actual plan.
+For example, if the actual plan covers a county 2 years before another county, the proposed alternative plan could reverse this order while keeping the rest of the plan unchanged, reflecting the first tradeoff.
+Those alternative plans are the ones Tesla could have chosen but decided not to, which implies the value of the actual plan should be higher than the alternative ones.
 After subtracting the equilibrium automotive profits under the alternative network (with adjusting equilibrium prices), I find values of the cost parameters that render the observed plan more profitable than other plans.
-The inequalities derived from the revealed preference approach are linear inequalities in the cost parameters, and as a result, the (non-empty) set of parameters that satisfy all inequalities constitutes a connected and convex polygon, which will be uniquely characterized by its vertices.
+The inequalities derived from the revealed preference approach are linear inequalities in the cost parameters, and as a result, the (non-empty) set of parameters that satisfy all inequalities constitutes a connected and convex polygon, which will be fully characterized by its vertices.